xph9876/RNA-mediated_DSB_repair/README.md

 ## Description

 Contains the code for the computational analysis presented in the [publication](#citation).
-Please mee the Methods section of this publication for a more detailed description of the code.
+Please see the Methods section of this publication for a more detailed description of the code.

 ## Citation